Door Kickers 2: Task Force North: Gameplay

-However, Door Kickers 2 features substantial additions, including man-portable and stationary machine guns, explosive weapons (including grenades, rocket launchers, and enemy suicide bombers), a limited destructible environment that allows for explosive breaching, a revamped stealth system, and the ability to customize each weapon's sights, equipped suppressor, and ammunition types.
+Door Kickers 2 features substantial additions to the series, including night vision devices, man-portable and stationary machine guns, explosive weapons (including grenades, grenade launchers, rocket launchers, and enemy suicide bombers), a limited destructible environment that allows for explosive breaching, a revamped stealth system, and the ability to customize each weapon's sights, equipped suppressor, and ammunition types.

 The most major addition is the implementation of different "squads" instead of the singular SWAT team featured in Door Kickers.
-These squads are the "Rangers", an all-rounded combat unit based on the U.S. Army Rangers from the 75th Ranger Regiment; "Nowheraki SWAT", a joint force of Nowheraki's police tactical unit, military reserve, and civilian militia; and "CIA", a small stealth-centric covert operations team based on the Central Intelligence Agency's Special Activities Center.
-Each unit features different classes, available weapons and equipment, and doctrine trees, which affect gameplay and therefore how plans are made with them accordingly: for example, while Rangers are generally "jack of all trades" owing to their superior training, combat experience, and equipment, Nowheraki SWAT suffers from poor funding, training, and logistics that affect their combat performance and resource availability but allows them to benefit from larger manpower numbers and overwhelming force, while CIA is built around infiltrating enemy areas with undercover disguises and conducting hit-and-run attacks but struggles in frontline combat as a result.
+These squads are the "Rangers", an all-rounded combat unit based on the U.S. Army Rangers from the 75th Ranger Regiment; "Nowheraki SWAT", a joint task force made up of Nowheraki's security forces and militia; and "CIA", a small stealth-centric covert operations team based on the Central Intelligence Agency's Special Activities Center.
+Each unit features different classes and unique weapons, equipment, and doctrine trees, which affect planning around their respective pros and cons: Rangers are generally "jack of all trades" owing to their superior training, equipment, and firepower but are ill-equipped for stealth, Nowheraki SWAT suffers from poor funding and expertise but excels in numbers and cost-effectiveness, and CIA suffers in direct combat but can exploit undercover infiltration and perform hit-and-run attacks.

 Like its predecessor, Door Kickers 2 features a level editor and full modding support for both Steam Workshop and Nexus Mods.
 Owing to the new squad feature, modding in Door Kickers 2 supports not just custom levels, but also custom squads with their own weapons, equipment, and appearances.